-- 2.1 RAM is a dye-stain used to aid in the visualization of CAE developed latents on nonporous substrates. - 2.2 RAM should be used after CAE and prior to powdering - 2.3 Surfaces that need other forensic examinations such as body fluid of trace examinations should be carefully evaluated prior to processing to determine if this
+- 2.1 RAM is a dye-stain used to aid in the visualization of CAE developed latents on non-porous substrates. - 2.2 RAM should be used after CAE and prior to powdering - 2.3 Surfaces that need other forensic examinations such as body fluid or trace examinations should be carefully evaluated prior to processing to determine if this procedure will have an impact on subsequent examinations.